DalsinghPrabir/Generative-AI-at-a-Glance-LLM-Workflow--Explained-Simply/README.md

 Intellectual property (IP) → Making sure the content created by AI doesn’t violate copyright or ownership.

+**AI -How it is revolutionalising Software Development**

+ AI can save huge amounts of time (days or weeks of work reduced to minutes) if you use it with the right workflows and prompts.

+AI doesn’t replace a developer’s logic — instead, it amplifies it.
+Developers still need to analyze, guide, and verify AI outputs to make sure the results are reliable and not just “quick hacks.”

+AI is not magic — it works on patterns, context, and the right usage.

+Developers must learn prompt engineering (the skill of giving AI the right instructions).

+AI should be treated as a partner, not a black box.

+Always validate outputs just like reviewing a junior developer’s work.

+Future of software engineering is not just writing code, but also knowing:

+What tasks to delegate to AI,

+How to instruct AI clearly,

+When to step in manually.

+**In short:**
+AI helps us move faster, but true value comes from building smarter, reliable, and resilient systems by combining developer judgment with AI power.

+ **AI TERMINOLOGIES**

 𝟭. 𝗟𝗟𝗠 (𝗟𝗮𝗿𝗴𝗲 𝗟𝗮𝗻𝗴𝘂𝗮𝗴𝗲 𝗠𝗼𝗱𝗲𝗹)